Discreteness Effects in the Post-Reconstruction Galaxy Power Spectrum: IR-Resummed Model

+Substituting Eqs.~(\ref{Eq:G1loop}) and (\ref{Eq:PMC1loop_nw}) into Eq.~(\ref{Eq:P_G_MC}), we finally obtain the IR-resummed model of the galaxy power spectrum at the 1-loop level:

+This represents the second main result of this paper.
 In the ${\cal D}(\VEC{k})$ function, which represents the non-linear damping of BAO, the shot-noise terms included in the smoothing parameters $\sigma_{\rm ss,\perp}^2$ and $\sigma_{\rm ss,\parallel}^2$ are the same as those derived by~\citet{White:2010qd}.

-Note, however, that while \citet{White:2010qd} employs the Zel'dovich approximation (ZA), deriving two exponential damping functions to characterize the non-linear BAO effect, we adopt a different approach.
-Our model describes the non-linearity of BAO using a single Gaussian function, taking into account non-linear IR effects in the displacement vector for reconstruction, $\VEC{s}$, given in Eq.~(\ref{Eq:S}).
-For more details on the relation between ZA and our approach, see~\citet{Sugiyama:2024eye}.
+Figure~\ref{fig:s2} shows the plot of $\sigma_{\perp}^2$ given by Eq.~(\ref{Eq:Sigma}) as a function of $R_{\rm s}$ in real space at $z=0.5$.
+The parameters $b_1=b_{1,\,{\rm fid}}=2$ and $\bar{n}=5\times10^{-4}\,h^3{\rm Mpc}^{-3}$, consistent with Figures~\ref{fig:P} and~\ref{fig:P1loop}, are used here.
+Since $\sigma_{\perp}^2=\sigma_{\parallel}^2$ in real space, it is sufficient to consider only $\sigma_{\perp}^2$.
+This parameter, which appears in Eq.~(\ref{Eq:D}), describes the Gaussian damping of the BAO signal.
+The smaller the value, the more the nonlinear effects on the BAO signal are suppressed, allowing for the recovery of linear BAO information.

+In the absence of discrete reconstruction effects, $\sigma_{\perp}^2$ approaches zero as $R_{\rm s}$ decreases, indicating that the non-linear effects on the BAO signal disappear, as expected.
+However, for a realistic DESI-like survey with $\bar{n}=5\times10^{-4}\,h^3{\rm Mpc}^{-3}$, the wave number integral $\int d^3p$ in Eq.~(\ref{Eq:ps_ss}) becomes poorly convergent for $R_{\rm s}$ below about $5\hMpc$.
+Consequently, the value of $\sigma_{\perp}^2$ becomes extremely large.
+From this figure, it is evident that choosing $R_{\rm s}\geq10\hMpc$ is necessary to mitigate these discrete effects.

+Figure~\ref{fig:P_IR} shows the IR-resummed power spectrum model, both before and after reconstruction, including the 1-loop corrections.
+The top panel shows the result normalized by the linear no-wiggle power spectrum, while the bottom panel shows the result normalized by the non-linear no-wiggle power spectrum, $P_{\rm NL,\,nw}= Z_1^2P_{\rm nw}+P_{ {\rm rec},22}+(P_{\rm nw}/P_{\rm lin})P_{ {\rm rec},13}$.
+As expected, the post-reconstruction IR-resummed model provided by Eq.~(\ref{Eq:main2}) successfully reduces the non-linear damping of the BAO signal and, even considering discrete effects, offers a correction to the shape of the power spectrum at the 1-loop level.